 Mathew Rosengart is a former federal prosecutor, previously serving as a Supervisory Assistant United States Attorney and Justice Department Trial Attorney, where he investigated and prosecuted cases ranging from violent crimes to public corruption, including cases of national and international significance.

-A Governor of the Beverly Hills Bar Association and former law clerk to Justice David Souter on the New Hampshire Supreme Court, Mathew has been recognized as a California Lawyer Attorney of the Year and one of the Top 100 lawyers by the Daily Journal; a Sports & Entertainment Law Trailblazer by The National Law Journal; Lawyer of the Year by Above the Law; Litigator of the Week by The American Lawyer; a Top 100 Lawyer by the Los Angeles Business Journal; and Leader of Influence and Top Litigator & Trial Attorney by the Los Angeles Business Journal, which honors “masters of their craft” who “go to the proverbial mat to fight for their clients” and are “the lawyers you want in your corner.”
+A Governor of the Beverly Hills Bar Association and former law clerk to Justice David Souter on the New Hampshire Supreme Court, Mathew has been recognized as a California Lawyer Attorney of the Year and one of the Top 100 lawyers in the State by the Daily Journal; a Sports & Entertainment Law Trailblazer by The National Law Journal; Lawyer of the Year by Above the Law; Litigator of the Week by The American Lawyer; a Top 100 Lawyer by the Los Angeles Business Journal; and Leader of Influence and Top Litigator & Trial Attorney by the LA Business Journal, which honors “masters of their craft” who “go to the proverbial mat to fight for their clients.”
 The issue recognized Mathew as “one of the most influential litigators and trial attorneys in Los Angeles,” and a “go to litigator for Hollywood’s elite and Corporate America” who is “one of the nation’s preeminent litigators.”

 Additionally, Mathew was recently described by his client Sean Penn in a New York Times article as a “tough as nails streetfighter with a big brain and bigger principles” and by his former Justice Department supervisor and now United States District Judge Robert J. Conrad as “one of the sharpest lawyers I’ve ever met at the Department of Justice,” whose “judgment is impeccable.”

-Among many other cases, Mathew recently won a defamation lawsuit for Sean Penn, a $6 million “cutting rights” case for Academy Award winner Kenneth Lonergan over his film “Margaret” starring Matt Damon, a multi-year $15 million arbitration for his client Credit Suisse against billionaire Ronald Lauer and 11 other claimants, and a $14 million trial verdict in a New York trial (on a counterclaim) after extensive bi-coastal litigation for his hedge fund client Sandton Capital against a film production company.
+Among many other cases, Mathew won a defamation lawsuit for Sean Penn; a $6 million “cutting rights” case for Academy Award winner Kenneth Lonergan regarding his film “Margaret” starring Matt Damon; a multi-year $20 million arbitration for his client Credit Suisse against billionaire Ronald Lauder and 11 other claimants; and a $14 million trial verdict in a New York trial (on a counterclaim) after extensive bi-coastal litigation for his hedge fund client Sandton Capital against a film production company.
 Mathew also recently served as lead counsel for Fortune 20 company Verizon in one of the largest False Claims Act cases in the country, involving more than $500 million in claims.

-For his work on another recent case, Mathew was recognized in The American Lawyer’s “Litigator of the Week” column for going from “defense-to-offense” for NBA superstar Jimmy Butler in a case involving Mathew’s innovative use of the California Talent Agency Act and after obtaining the suspension of Britney Spears’s father as conservator of her Estate.
-In addition to complex commercial litigation, Mathew has perennially been recognized as one of the nation’s leading entertainment litigators by both The Hollywood Reporter (in its 2014, 2015, 2016, 2017, and 2021 “Power Lawyer Report” issues listing the industry’s Top-100 most influential attorneys) and Variety (for eight consecutive years between 2014-2021 in its prestigious “Legal Impact Report,” spotlighting the world's leading attorneys in the entertainment industry).
+Mathew has recently twice been recognized in The American Lawyer’s “Litigator of the Week” column, for going from “defense-to-offense” for NBA superstar Jimmy Butler in a case involving Mathew’s innovative use of the California Talent Agency Act and after obtaining the suspension of Britney Spears’s father as conservator of her Estate.
+In addition to complex commercial litigation, Mathew has perennially been recognized as one of the nation’s leading entertainment litigators by both The Hollywood Reporter in its “Power Lawyer Report” (listing the industry’s Top-100 most influential attorneys) and Variety (in its “Legal Impact Report,” spotlighting the world's leading attorneys in the entertainment industry).
 Mathew also received Variety’s prestigious 2022 Power of Law Award, which was presented to him by Sean Penn.

 - Media and entertainment litigation